wdi-sg/fibonacci-numbers/README.md

 Play with the above function by adding `console.log` and `debugger` statements and try and understand how it works.
 Then, delete the code and try implementing it yourself.

 ## Further - visualize
-Use HTML5 canvas to draw the above figure.
+Use HTML5 canvas to draw the above figure (without the numbers).
+If you are able to draw the squares, try adding a random color to each new square.

 ## Further - dynamic programming